Reporting standards in general

 Notes to the consolidated financial statements

-The consolidated financial statements for the period 1 January to 31 December 2016 have been prepared in accordance with the International Financial Reporting Standards (IFRS) as adopted by the EU and additional Danish disclosure requirements for annual reports of listed companies.
-Additional Danish disclosure requirements for the annual reports are imposed by the Statutory Order on Adoption of IFRS issued under the Danish Financial Statements Act.
+The consolidated financial statements for the period 1 January to 31 December 2017 have been prepared in accordance with the International Financial Reporting Standards (IFRS) as adopted by the EU and in accordance with Danish disclosure requirements for listed companies.
+Additional Danish disclosure requirements for annual reports are imposed by the Statutory Order on Adoption of IFRS issued under the Danish Financial Statements Act.

 The consolidated financial statements are presented in Danish kroner (DKK), which is considered the primary currency of the ALK Group's activities and the functional currency of the parent company.

 The consolidated financial statements are presented on a historical cost basis, apart from certain financial instruments which are measured at fair value.
 Otherwise, the accounting policies are as described below.

 The accounting policies are unchanged from last year with the exception of a change in presentation of special items in the income statement.
 As of 2017, Management has decided that such expenses and incomes shall be included in the relevant cost lines in the income statement and no longer be shown separately as special items, as Management finds this to give a more true and fair picture of the financial performance as these expenses are now presented as part of the function they belong to in the consolidated financial statements.
 Due to this, comparative figures have been reclassified to the relevant items in the income statement.
 The reported net profit, balance sheet, equity and earnings per share are not impacted by the change in presentation.
 In note 26 the effect of the reclassification is shown.